 2. In living areas, all traffic – so even a cyclist or a horse rider – coming from the right has the preference (unless you are driving on a major road, which indicated by signs).

 3. When a traffic light turns orange and you think that you would endanger following vehicles, you may drive on.
 But if you still have the chance to stop, then stop!
 Speed cameras placed near a traffic light also register running a red light.
 So stop at an orange light if you can.
 Traffic violation fines are pretty high in the Netherlands.

-The Dutch government issued a brochure of the Dutch traffic rules and regulations in English.
+The Dutch government issued a brochure of the Road-traffic-signs-and-regulations-in-the-Netherlands in English.
 In this brochure you find the more detailed information about our traffic customs.